GRANITE COUNTERTOPS

 ANSWER:

-Etching is when acids from items such as
+Etching is when acids from items such as lemons,

-lemons, alcohols, and even some
+alcohols, and even some cleaning

-highly reactive to acids like a marble or a
+reactive to acids like a marble or a

 limestone.
 If your granite is sealed, the